BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 Surprisingly, the concept barely appears in *Being and Time* {cite}`heidegger:1927`.
 Heidegger was aware of Husserl's reflections on the lifeworld (manuscripts circulated even before *The Crisis*), but he likely considered the term too tied to Husserl's *transcendental-phenomenological idealism*.
 Nevertheless, the concept shaped Heidegger's thought and opened a problem to which he responded.
 He shifted Husserl's epistemology toward the ontological question of Being itself.

 Heidegger practiced a hermeneutic phenomenology.
-He assumed that we cannot bracket the world.
-Instead, he sought to uncover the fore-structures, prejudices, and pre-understandings of our being-in-the-world.
-The human being is not first a subject that "has consciousness of the world," but rather *is* always already being-in-the-world.
+He took it that we cannot simply bracket the world.
+Instead, he sought to uncover the fore-structures, prejudices, and pre-understandings that shape our being-in-the-world from the start.
+Dasein---Heidegger's word for the way of being peculiar to us---is not first a subject that "has consciousness of the world"; it *is* always already being-in-the-world.
 He called his method the "destruction of the history of ontology" and "hermeneutics of facticity."
 His aim was to critically dismantle inherited concepts and ways of thinking in order to gain access to an original understanding of Being.
 For this reason, much like Wittgenstein, he was responsible for turning philosophy toward language---though not in the analytic sense.

 Husserl might say: "I see a hammer.
 I bracket its real existence and investigate how it appears to me (as tool, as thing, as shape).
 This meaning ('hammer') is not in the object itself but is constituted through my intentionally directed consciousness---that is, it arises in the giving of meaning.
 The world is then the totality of such intentionally constituted structures of meaning."[^4] Heidegger, by contrast, would object: "The world is not constituted by the subject, for that presupposes that we first separate subject and world and then reconnect them.
 There is no 'subject here' and 'object there' that must be joined by consciousness.
 We are already in the world, which is not a product but the fundamental condition of our being.
 I do not first encounter the hammer as a thing that is then given meaning.
 I encounter it immediately as a tool, embedded in a practical context (nail, board, house-building, other people).
 This is not a subsequent constitution by subjectivity, but the original way in which the world shows itself."